There are hundreds of millions of people living in the United States. Have you ever wondered how many of me are there or how rare is my name?

 | 10 | Isolde | Female | Arthurian legend name, rarely adopted in U.S. |

-“How Many Of Me” focuses on U.S. data.
-For global name counts, consider:
+“How Many Of Me” primarily focuses on U.S. data.
+For those interested in global name counts, consider these valuable resources: